chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 can be used.

 Once the upload is complete, the download job will be removed from the queue.
-If the final hash does not match, then the upload process will be restarted.
-The retry logic will be an exponential backoff, with a max retry of 5 times.
+If the final hash does not match, then the upload process will be retried.

 While streaming the file, the computing resource will periodically check if the upload has been canceled using the upload table.
-If the upload status is cancel pending, the computing resource will stop the stream, delete any data that has been uploaded, mark the job as complete in the queue, and set the status of the upload to cancelled.
+If the upload status is _Cancel Pending_, the computing resource will stop the stream, delete any data that has been uploaded, mark the job as complete in the queue, and set the status of the upload to cancelled.

 Where possible, the progress of the upload will be calculated and updated in the upload table.

 #### 7. Retry

-If the upload fails for any reason, the computing resource will mark the status of the upload as waiting, and return the upload job to the queue.
+If the upload fails for any reason, the computing resource will mark the status of the upload as _Waiting_, and return the upload job to the queue.
+The number of times an upload job is retried will be adjustable.
+Initially the number of retries will be 5 times, with exponential back off.

 #### 8. Failed Uploads